zowe/docs-site/versioned_docs/_version-v1.18.x/user-guide/mvd-using.md

 3. Change an individual application's size via its window handles or minimize/maximize buttons.
 You can also start an application in full screen mode by right clicking on an application's icon in the taskbar and select "Open in New Browser Tab"

-**Tip:** You can use the whole Desktop in full screen mode by using your browser's full screen feature (hotkeys: F11 for various supported browsers)
+**Tip:** Did you know you can use the whole Desktop in full screen mode by using your browser's full screen feature (hotkeys: F11 for various supported browsers)?

 ### Personalizing the Desktop